RVeler/DGM-Project/README.md

 Here we set the `init_sample_rate` to be 10KHz (default is 16Khz) since the old recording has limited bandwidth.

-## Pretrained Models
-Instead of running the examples yourself, you can download the pretrained generators and just perform inference.
-After downloaing the folders, put them inside `outputs` folder and run inference.

-The models can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1JN2QVmuKU2rCe1nAJ7jw6DsXb4F6AKpH?usp=sharing).

 ## Citation

-If you use this code in your research, please cite our paper:

 ```
 @article{greshler2021catch,